shahin68/AnimatedMarkerOverlay/README.md

 }
 ```

-Canvas drawings are cheap but use carefully and inspect the performace thoroughly.
+Canvas drawings are cheap but be careful and inspect the performace meticulously.

 And,